 Othello is the story of an African general in Venetian army who is tricked into suspecting his wife of infidelity.
 Given its varied and enduring themes of racism, love, jealousy, betrayal, revenge, and repentance, Othello is still often performed in professional and community theatre alike, and has been the source for numerous operatic, film, and literary adaptations.
 It was remade into a Malayalam and a Hindi film.

 Kaliyattam is a 1997 Malayalam adaptation of the renowned classic set in the backdrop of the Hindu Theyyam performance.
-Suresh Gopi reprised the role of Othello, a performance which fetched him National Award for Best Actor.
-Director Jayaraaj won Best Director award for the same film.
+Suresh Gopi reprises the role of Othello, a performance which fetched him National Award for Best Actor.
+Director Jayaraj won Best Director award for the same film.
 The film was a commercial and critical success.

-Omkaara is the second instalment of Vishal Bharadwaj’s Shakesepeare trilogy.
+Omkaara is the second instalment of Vishal Bharadwaj’s Shakespearean trilogy.
 Released in 2006, the film has an ensemble cast and turned out to be a success, winning several awards worldwide.
 The film is least similar with the Malayalam adaptation of Othello.

 Hamlet, written by William Shakespeare is one his longest plays with around 30,557 words.
 It is considered as one of the most influential and powerful work in the world of literature.
 Hamlet is the story of Prince Hamlet who is desperate for vengeance with his uncle Claudius who murdered his father for the throne and later married his mother.
 Here is the Indian adaptation of the renowned classic.

-The only Indian adaptation of Hamlet is Haider, directed by Vishal Bharadwaj.
+The only popular Indian adaptation of Hamlet is Haider, directed by Vishal Bharadwaj.
 It was the third instalment of Bharadwaj’s Shakespearean trilogy.
 Haider (played by Shahid Kapoor), a young student and a poet, returns to Kashmir at the peak of the conflict to seek answers about his father’s disappearance and ends up being tugged into the politics of the state.
 Backed by some mind-numbing performances by Shahid Kapoor and Tabu, the film is sure to give some chills.